denevell/Natch-Android/README.md

 5a.
 I shouldn't be able to delete a thread I someone else has created
 6. I should load the posts in a thread after it's clicked on, and add a post 6a.
-I should see an error on add post with blank data
+I should see an error on add post with blank data 6b.
+I should see an error on list posts
 7. I should delete a thread from within the thread page 7a.
 I shouldn't be able to delete a thread I someone else has created
 8. I should delete post from a thread, and then see the existing thread, one post less.